reuse-city/lab/prototypes/universal-registry/README.md

 ## Prototyping Log

+- **10.06.2021.** This week I bought the domain name thingwiki.cc.
+Now looking into setting up a wiki where I can start experimenting.
+I'm curious about [Wiki.js](https://js.wiki/get-started).
+Setting up an instance on heroku (to which I'm new also).
+App is up, but I still need to study a little to find how to enable it to be saved to GitHub.
 - **16.04.2021.** [meeting](../../meetings/20210416-meeting.md) with three participants.
 Interesting conversations, including about governance of the database.
 	- Barcode, Serial Number, etc. - lots of information already exist.
 Manufacturers have loads of information but will not share.
 The identifier is there however.
 Parallel dataset using their identifiers.
 	- Wikipedia of things? -> linux kernel of things (individual as well as institutional contributions - hobbyists, manufacturers, community repairers and those who do this for a living)